Bus Accident Liability Claims

 Special rules involve collecting evidence after the bus accident.

 Unlike car accidents, where the driver collects evidence and files liability claims to the insurance company, the company that operates the bus takes over the investigation.
-It inevitably creates a conflict of interest because the bus company will try to minimize the liability and, even better, release its liability from the accident.
+It inevitably creates a conflict of interest because the bus company will try to minimize its liability and, even better, release its liability from the accident.

 In 2022, the RTC of Southern Nevada installed interior and exterior cameras on each bus and provided Metro police access to the live stream.

-What to do if you get injured
+What to do if you get injured in a bus accident

 1. Collect as much information as possible about the accident.
 Accurately record the exact location, date, time, bus description (bus number, operating company, route, etc.), and accident circumstances.